krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

 We've gotten our `new_post_path` and `post_path` from `resources`.
 Notice you pass `post_path` the object itself, so Rails knows which record you'd like to display.

-Let's zoom through these other views.
+Let's zip through these other views.

 `app/views/posts/show.html.erb`: